RightDataUSA

 4. The 62 Most-Flippable Districts

 These do not include the North Carolina, Alabama and Louisiana districts already mentioned above, but does include NY-22 (Williams) because it is not quite 100% certain that the district will be won by a Democrat.
 The following 62 districts are the ones which should be strongly sought by both parties -- but it doesn't work out that way in all cases, as we will illustrate.
-Several of the listed districts, mostly ones held by Democrats, are not very likely to flip.
+Several of the listed districts, mostly ones held by Democrats, are not very likely to flip despite the vulnerability of the Democrat incumbents.
 Or at least not nearly as likely as they should be, mainly because the GOP does not have infinite funds to work with, while the Democrats (via their "ActBlue" money laundry) apparently do.

-Here are the most likely 62 potential flippers, by region.
-The bloodiest battlegrounds are highlighted.
+Here are the 62 most likely potential flippers, by region.
+The bloodiest battlegrounds are highlighted, and some which probably won't be so bloody come with brief explanations.

 Northeast (16):